aman-ku/Income-Tax-Management/README.md

 Step to run-

-1)Install the vscode and in that install the html,css,javascript.
+1)Install the vscode and in that install the html,css,javascript extension.

 2)In vscode install nodejs,and mysql extension(SQL Server(mysql),SQLtool,vscode Database).Now connect the database(phpmyadmin) with vscode.

 3)Now run the project by writing “node app.js” in the terminal.